 He let the syllable hang in the air, as if merely uttering it could inspire some trouble within Sakura.

 "I will talk it over with the Godaime.
 She'll understand."
-Sakura had her back to him, and didn't see Itachi straighten at this assurance.
+Sakura had her back to him, and did not see Itachi straighten at this assurance.
 If Sakura told the Godaime that he, Itachi, had been tricked by such a jutsu, even Tsunade would not stop an investigation into their story.

 "No," he said urgently, beside himself.
-After a calming second, "no. I couldn't stand returning to the village so quickly.
+After a calming second, "no. I could not stand returning to the village so quickly.
 We should continue."

 His captain craned around to face him, pausing in her ministrations.
 A patch of skin above her collar was visible, pale and unblemished.
 That morning Itachi had very clearly seen Deidara no Iwa close his mouth around that very same skin and bite and suck at it until it had gone red and purple.